 We have historically entered into research and development agreements with collaborative partners.
 Pursuant to these agreements, our collaborative partners provide us with the intellectual property and options for the license of the intellectual property necessary to develop and commercialize our product candidates.
 We will continue to rely on future collaborative partners for the development of products and technologies.
 There can be no assurance that we will be able to negotiate such collaborative arrangements on acceptable terms, if at all, or that current or future collaborative arrangements will be successful.
 To the extent that we are not able to establish such arrangements, we could be forced to undertake such activities at our own expense.
-The amount and timing of resources that any of these partners devotes to these activities will generally be based on progress by us in our product cause and there can be no assurance that any of these partners that any of these partners will perform its contractual obligations or that it will not terminate its agreement.
+The amount and timing of resources that any of these partners devotes to these activities will generally be based on progress by us in our product development efforts.
+Some of our collaborative arrangements may be terminated by the p artner upon prior notice without cause and there can be no assurance that any of these partners will perform its contractual obligations or that it will not terminate its agreement.

 In August of 2004 our Collaborative Research Agreement with UBC expired and could not be continued because the company lacked the financial resources.
 However, UBC did not terminate the research activities and research and development continued at UBC through December 2004 on the understanding that the expenses incurred would be paid once we received further financing or would be incorporated into the terms of a new agreement.
 As of December 31, 2004, outstanding debt of TapImmune to UBC incurred pursuant to this arrangement was approximately \$803,953.
 In December of 2005 we signed a Letter of Intent with UBC whereby all existing financial claims by UBC would be satisfied in consideration of UBC providing us with an option to acquire outright all of UBC's right title and interest in the technologies licensed to us.
 The Letter of Intent was followed by the completion of a definitive agreement on January 24, 2006.
-Under the terms of the agreement we were obligated to pay UBC \$478,532 (\$556,533 (CDN)).
+Under the terms of the agreement we were obligated to pay UBC \$478,532 (\$ 556,533 (CDN)).